runhermes/hermes/README.md

 # Hermes ![CI](https://github.com/runhermes/hermes/workflows/CI/badge.svg)

-## Resources

-* How to get started: [www.runhermes.io/guide](www.runhermes.io/guide) Not yet available
-* Full documentation: [www.runhermes.io/docs](www.runhermes.io/docs) Not yet available
-* Download the latest release: github.com/runhermes/hermes/releases/latest
-* Start Contributing: [./CONTRIBUTING.md]

 ## What is Hermes?

-A self-hosted ruby application that listens for pull request events via webhooks to automate their interactions with Basecamp.
+A self-hosted Ruby application that listens for pull request events via webhooks to automate their interactions with Basecamp.
+It is deployed as a standalone application into your infrastructure.
+No third-party has access to your credentials.

+Hermes listens for GitLab webhooks.
+It then reads the pull request description to determine if it contains Basecamp links that points to resources that can be managed with Hermes (e.g. To-dos).

+### Linking pull request with Basecamp To-dos

+You can link a pull request to an issue by using a supported keyword plus the Basecamp To-do URL in the pull request's description:

+Keywords:

+* close
+* closes
+* closed
+* fix
+* fixes
+* fixed
+* resolve
+* resolves
+* resolved

-## What does it do?
+### How does it work?

 Hermes implements the following workflows: